 Dear Sisters and Brothers in Christ,

-We invite you to continue to quicken your conscience by the holiness of God, to feed your mind with the truth of God, to be overcome by the beauty of God, and to open your heart to the love of God so that you can devote your will to God’s plan for you—through your own private meditation and prayer time, with friends in small groups, through the devotions and messages of hope posted on our website (https://www.plc.cc), and by participating in the worship service posted every Sunday morning on the church website.
+We invite you to open your heart, mind, and soul to the love of God so that you can devote yourself to God’s plan for you—through your own private meditation and prayer time, with friends in small groups, through the devotions and messages of hope posted on our website (https://www.plc.cc), and by participating in the worship service posted every Sunday morning on the church website.

-2. Messages of Hope.
-Pastor has videotaped a few mini messages that are now posted on the website (https://www.plc.cc) to help us weather the current storm.
-Members other than the pastor are encouraged to record these messages of encouragement for posting on the website.
+4. Messages of Hope.
+Pastor Frese has videotaped a few mini messages that are now posted on the website (https://www.plc.cc) to help us weather the current storm.
 Please check the website frequently to view the messages during this difficult period.
 In addition, Pastor R.Z.
 Meyer has prepared short written messages of hope based on Psalm 23 that are being e-mailed periodically to PLC’s entire mailing list.
 Please be sure to read these gems offered by RZ.
 They will lift you up to the Lord.

 Checks made payable to PLC, attention: Romana Pichel, 15905 Sunset Blvd.
 P.P., 90272;